Judgement Tarot Card Meaning

 Frequently Asked Questions about Judgement

-What does Judgement mean in a tarot reading?
+What does the Judgement tarot card mean?

 Is Judgement a yes or no card?